Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Review of perturbation theory

 and the recurrence relations,

 with the starting conditions for the recurrence,

 The vectors in the above expressions are given by

-To obtain full and consistent solutions, the results of Eq. \eqref{eq:SPTdellta} should be combined with solutions proportional to the stress tensor, which we will denote with the subscript ${}_{\rm ct}$ and describe their construction next.
+To obtain full and consistent solutions, the results of Eq. \eqref{eq:SPTdellta} should be combined with solutions sourced by the stress tensor, which we will denote with the subscript ${}_{\rm ct}$ and describe their construction next.